kevenleone/video-player-liferay-fragments/README.md

-# Video Player Liferay Fragment Set
+# Player X Fragment Set

-This repository provides a set of Liferay Fragments for embedding customizable video players in your Liferay site.
+This repository provides a set of Liferay Fragments for embedding customizable Player Xs in your Liferay site.
 The set currently includes two player types: **Plyr** and **Wistia**.

 ## Features
 - Easy integration with Liferay Fragment system